 For the VAR or MSP

-Taking this approach with your clients in markets where it’s tough to compete without data analysis capabilities, digital engagement, and highly personalized service can also demonstrate that you understand what they’re up against.
+Taking this approach with your clients in markets where it’s tough to compete without data analysis capabilities, digital engagement, and highly personalized service can demonstrate that you understand what they’re up against.
 And they can trust you to provide them with the advice and the solutions they need.